 Thirdly, you need a digital passport scan and passport photo.
 Business travellers also need to upload their business card.
-For business travelers that don't have a business card, an e-mail closing segment or another document can be used which is similar in layout and information to a business card.
+For business travellers that don't have a business card, an e-mail closing segment or another document can be used which is similar in layout and information to a business card.
 After filling in the application form and making the payment, you receive a confirmation by e-mail.
 In it, you are also asked to upload the passport scan, passport photo and potential business card.
 This can also be done several days later.
 Keep in mind that the expected delivery time for the Indian visa of one week, or three workdays when urgent, only commences at the moment that all documents have been correctly provided.

 Go straight to the Indian visa application form

 Do you have the above-mentioned information at hand and do you want to get started with the Indian visa application?
 Open the form on this website and follow the steps below to quickly acquire a visa.

 In the first part of the form with which you can submit an Indian visa application, the contact information of the applicant is asked for.
 In case you want to use a single application form to apply for multiple visas, you only need to fill in this information once.
 If you are travelling with a group, for example a family, you therefore save a lot of time by submitting a group application.
 For each (group) application, fill in the following information once:

 - Airport or seaport of arrival and departure

 - Places that will be visited in India